-Credit card processing and the fees associated is a nuanced and often difficult to decipher issue for small businesses.
+Credit card processing and the processing fees associated is a nuanced and often difficult to decipher issue for small businesses.
 And, in many cases, purposely so.
 In general, look for processors that are not also POS companies, or those that lock you into a contract.
 A good processing company will be transparent and offer easy explanations for exactly what you can be charged for.
 Some common determinants of rates are the customer’s credit card company or the way the transaction is processed (swiped, tapped, keyed, or inserted).

 Look for average rates between 2 and 2.5% and check that the processor can be used with your POS system.

 Currently, the most important form of payment that most business owners need to accept are EMV cards.
 Standing for Euro Mastercard Visa, these cards use chips in order to provide more secure transactions.
 The chips carry dynamic bank information, meaning the codes are encrypted and change often.
 For nearly all types of businesses, accepting EMV cards protects yourself against possible fraud.
 U.S. law states that the business, not the bank, is responsible for any fraudulent transaction that is swiped.